-Starting a business can be an exciting venture, especially if you’re starting a business in a different state.
+Starting a business can be an adventure, especially if you’re starting a business in a different state.
 So celebrate your decision to form an LLC in Missouri for what it is: a big step forward for your business!

-Of course, I’m going to tell you everything you need to know about forming an LLC in the state of Missouri but I’ll start by telling you what a Limited Liability Company (LLC) is.
-You will also learn about some of the benefits LLCs can provide your company with and the advantages of choosing an LLC over another business structure so that you can make an informed decision about whether starting an LLC is really the right move for your business.
+Of course, I’m going to tell you everything you need to know about forming an LLC in the state of Missouri, but I’ll start by telling you what a limited liability company (LLC) is.
+You will also learn about some of the benefits LLCs can provide your company and the advantages of choosing an LLC over another business structure so that you can decide whether starting an LLC is really the right move for your business.

-There are many advantages to forming an LLC (Limited Liability Company) in Missouri rather than choosing a different type of business entity or business structure, like a Limited Liability Partnership, sole proprietorship, sole trader, partnership, S Corporation or C Corporation.
-You’ll likely discover a lot more over time but here are the main benefits that your business in Missouri will reap from LLC formation.
+There are many advantages to forming an LLC (limited liability company) in Missouri rather than choosing a different type of business entity or business structure, such as a limited liability partnership, sole proprietorship, sole trader, partnership, S Corporation or C Corporation.
+You’ll likely discover a lot more over time, but here are the main benefits that your business in Missouri will reap from LLC formation.

-This past year has shown us that businesses that are very prepared and vastly successful can be toppled overnight by an unexpected event (like a worldwide, viral pandemic).
+Even businesses that are very prepared and vastly successful can be toppled overnight by an unexpected event.
 And it’s for this reason that small business owners cherish the personal asset protection that comes from forming an LLC in Missouri.
-Anyone who has put a lot of hard work into creating and establishing their business in Missouri will value the protection that a Limited Liability Company (LLC) can provide.
+Anyone who has put a lot of hard work into creating and establishing their business in Missouri will value the protection that a limited liability company (LLC) can provide.

 The next reason I’ll discuss is that you can protect your personal information when you form an LLC in Missouri.

-If you choose a business type like a sole proprietorship, partnership, or sole trader then you’ll need to register your name and address with the Missouri Secretary of State.
-They then list this information on the public record on the Missouri Secretary of State website and anyone can access it by searching your business name.
-This means that the criminals and hackers will have access to information you’d rather not provide them with.
+If you choose a business type like a sole proprietorship, partnership, or sole trader, you’ll need to register your name and address with the Missouri Secretary of State.
+They then list this information on the public record on the Missouri Secretary of State's website and anyone can access it by searching your business name.
+This means that criminals and hackers will have access to information you’d rather not provide them.

 If you form a Missouri LLC, however, you have the option to protect your information and keep it off public record.

 How do you do this?
 You hire a Missouri LLC formation service.
-An LLC formation service is a professional service that will register their information with the Missouri Secretary of State to be listed on the public record on behalf of your business in Missouri, rather than your own.
-Of course, you’ll still maintain ownership of your Limited Liability Company in Missouri and your information is secured.
+An LLC formation service is a professional service that will register their information, rather than your own, with the Missouri Secretary of State to be listed on the public record on behalf of your business in Missouri.
+You’ll maintain ownership of your limited liability company in Missouri, and your information is secured.

 The last reason for forming an LLC in Missouri (but definitely not the last benefit you’ll experience) are the tax benefits LLCs receive compared to corporations.